Free Consultation

 California has more wide-sweeping protections for employees than many other states.
 For example, California is a no-fault workers’ compensation state, which means that if you are injured or fall ill because of your workplace, you are entitled to compensation, and you don’t have to prove fault.
 If you’re an employer in California, you also have to follow certain rules that you wouldn’t in other states, like reimbursing any and all business expenses.

-If you want to file a complaint against your employer in California, you have to submit official paperwork with one of the state’s many labor and employment agencies, such as the Equal Employment Opportunity and Housing Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH).
+If you want to file a complaint against your employer in California, you have to submit official paperwork with one of the state’s many labor and employment agencies, such as the Equal Employment Opportunity and Housing Commission (EEOC), the California Department of Fair Employment and Housing (DFEH), or the California Civil Rights Department (CRD).
 Consulting with an experienced employment lawyer can help you determine where to file your complaint, and they can show you how to do it right.

 Our team at MM Law has the experience and resources you need to better understand your legal options regarding any type of dispute with an employer.
 We take a client-focused approach to employment disputes, learning as much as possible about a client’s situation and carefully reviewing all evidence in play to develop a cohesive and functional legal strategy on the client’s behalf.